wjzhengsh/blockchain/howto/swagger_apis.md

 You can also open the Swagger UI with the URL in the connection profiles.
 For example, `http://blockchain-swagger-dev.stage1.mybluemix.net`.
 -->

 In the Swagger UI, click the **Authorize** button and the authorization window pops up.
-Enter the value of "key" and "secret" from your network credentials your as username and password, and click **Authorize** then **Done**.
+Enter the value of "key" and "secret" in your network credentials as username and password, and click **Authorize** then **Done**.
 Now you are ready to run the APIs.
 Note that if you refresh your browser, you need to re-authorize with your credentials.

 Using Basic Auth authentication, any credentials that you specify in the Authorize window are stored after you click the **Authorize** and then **Done** buttons and are passed on each REST api call.